eyepex/rp-2021-1-legacy/readme.md

-# relics from last Rp game for eastereggs
+# relics from last Rp game for eastereggs in the new Rounds to come

-- quoran beck cloning chamber
-- zondragenes
+[spoiler]